GuilhermeRossato/3D-Redstone-Simulator/README.md

 4. Crosshair and Block Selection (done)
 5. Collision Detection (removed)
 6. Procedural Terrain Generation (release v0.4 only)
-7. Inventory and Hotbar system (in progress)
-8. **Major update** - rewrote everything with modern technology (done)
+7. **Major update** - rewrote everything with modern technology (done)
+8. Inventory and Hotbar system (in progress)
 9. Mobile and Gamepad compatibility (in progress)
 10. Block placement (done)
-11. Area select and selection tools (copy/paste areas)
+11. Area select and selection tools
-12. Save/Load System
+12. Multiplayer system (done)
 13. Redstone Simulation
 14. Piston Simulation
 15. Water and Lava Simulation

+## Easter eggs

+You can relive the entire world block history (play it back) in some obscure undocumented way.

 # Dependencies, Credits and Inspiration